indutny/vote.wdgt/docs/index.md

 * `.votenow-voted` - Vote casted, or voted before
 * `.votenow-error` - Some unexpected server error

+A collection of user-supplied styles is available [on this wiki page][3]

 ## Proof-of-Work

 The backend API for these widgets uses [proof-of-work][1] JavaScript module for